RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #274, #275

+Two sessions to spit out a full lesson for the Creative Lessons.
+It all went really well actually.
+Next thing to do is work on the publishing on Reddit for others to enjoy.
+Gotta worry about links to the past article.

 ## #270, #271, #272, #273

 Spent 4 sessions getting the video together for Creative Lesson 1 that was put